Severe Thunderstorm Warning issued for Missaukee, Roscommon by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Missaukee, Roscommon by NWS

-Effective: 2021-09-07 12:38:00 EDT Expires: 2021-09-07 13:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-09-07 12:50:00 EDT Expires: 2021-09-07 13:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 This storm is producing large hail.
 SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
-Target Area: Missaukee; Roscommon A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 115 PM EDT FOR NORTHWESTERN ROSCOMMON AND CENTRAL MISSAUKEE COUNTIES At 1235 PM EDT, a severe thunderstorm was located over Jennings, or near Lake City, moving east at 40 mph.
+Target Area: Missaukee; Roscommon A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 115 PM EDT FOR NORTHWESTERN ROSCOMMON AND EAST CENTRAL MISSAUKEE COUNTIES At 1249 PM EDT, a severe thunderstorm was located near Lake City, moving east at 40 mph.
 HAZARD...Two inch hail and 60 mph wind gusts.
 SOURCE...Trained weather spotters.
 At 1230 PM EDT, 2 inch hail was reported near Cadillac.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
-This severe storm will be near Lake City around 1240 PM EDT.
-Other locations in the path of this severe thunderstorm include Houghton Lake, Higgins Lake and Prudenville.
+Locations impacted include Houghton Lake, Roscommon County Airport and Prudenville.
 THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0